Maxximou5/csgo-deathmatch/README.md

 Once installed, the plugin will update itself as long as you've done as described in the requirements section; otherwise, downloaded the latest release below.
 Please download the latest **deathmatch.zip** file from <a href="https://github.com/Maxximou5/csgo-deathmatch/releases">my releases</a>.

+### Bugs

+If there are any bugs, please report them using the <a href="https://github.com/Maxximou5/csgo-deathmatch/issues">issues page</a>.

 ### Credit